 It’s important that both the platonic husband and the platonic wife see eye to eye when it comes to this.

 5. Seek professional help for unexplored areas

-Seeking professional help becomes immensely important when you’re transitioning from a conventional marriage to a platonic one.
-Nandita says, “The transition from having a sexual relationship to sexless marriage can be tricky.
+Seeking professional help becomes immensely important when you’re transitioning from a conventional marriage to a non-sexual one.
+Nandita says, “The transition from having a sexual relationship to a sexless one can be tricky.
 This is why extremely good communication is important.
 Even if the life partners are communicating, complicated challenges may arise.

 “For example, a couple I was counseling decided to make their marriage platonic and agreed to have sex with other partners only and not with each other.
 But they ended up fighting.
 The husband got super angry with the wife.
 The reason behind his anger was that the wife had gotten her date home when her husband was away.
 But this was a point they did not discuss earlier in their ground rules.
 The husband felt that his place in the house had been violated.”

 For such unexplored areas, Nandita suggests open communication and being sensitive to the other person’s needs.
 She also recommends taking guidance from an experienced professional.
 Should you need help, our counselors from Bonobology’s panel are always here for you.

 6. Understand that people can change

 Not everyone is open/comfortable about their need for sex or how they think they’ll deal with that loss of sex.
 So, you need a partner who can understand that people can change.
 You may be a couple who doesn’t want a romantic relationship in the beginning.
 But this may eventually change and you may fall madly in romantic love with your partner.
 This is why you both need to be open, honest, accommodating, and flexible.
 Conversely, it’s not uncommon to hear people say, ‘my marriage has been platonic’.
 This is also okay.
 The best thing about marriage is that it can change and grow.

 - A platonic marriage can seem like an unusual choice, but if you and your partner are doing it for the right reasons, it can work wonderfully